 BAWSCA utilizes Decision Support System (DSS) Models, developed for each member agency, as part of the Regional Demand and Conservation Projections Project (Demand Study).
-The Demand Study, completed in September 2014, developed transparent, defensible, and uniform demand and conservation projections for each BAWSCA member agency.
-These projections were used to support the development of BAWSCA's Long-Term Reliable Water Supply Strategy (Strategy) as well as other regional and agency-specific efforts.
+The Demand Study, completed in June 2020, developed transparent, defensible, and uniform demand and conservation projections for each BAWSCA member agency.
+These projections were used to support the development of BAWSCA's Long-Term Reliable Water Supply Strategy (Strategy) as well as other regional and agencyspecific efforts.
 The objectives of the Demand Study were to:

-- Quantify the passive and active conservation water savings potential for each BAWSCA member agency through 2045. - Identify conservation programs for further consideration of regional implementation by BAWSCA.

-• Provide each member agency with a user-friendly model that can be used to support ongoing demand and conservation planning efforts.
+- Quantify the total average-year water demand for each BAWSCA member agency through 2045. - Quantify the passive and active conservation water savings potential for each BAWSCA member agency through 2045. - Identify conservation programs for further consideration of regional implementation by BAWSCA. - Provide each member agency with a user-friendly model that can be used to support ongoing demand and conservation planning efforts.

-In FY 2019-20, BAWSCA completed the update to the Demand Study in June 2020.
-The intent of the update was to revisit the estimate of water demand patterns and conservation savings potential for the BAWSCA agencies.
+The intent of the update to the previous Demand Study, published in September 2014, was to revisit the estimate of water demand patterns and conservation savings potential for the BAWSCA agencies.
 In addition, it would produce necessary information to support individual agency efforts such as compliance with the new State water efficiency requirements and completion of UWMPs.
 The update was an 18-month work effort, aligned with the State's UWMP submittal schedule, and was completed in June 2020.

-Maddaus Water Management (MWM) provided a final report to BAWSCA and its member agencies that depicted updated service area populations, demand projections and potential new conservation measures through 2045.
+BAWSCA produced a final report that depicted updated service area populations, demand projections and potential new conservation measures through 2045.
 BAWSCA will utilize the results of the Demand Study to support implementation of its Long-Term reliable Water Supply Strategy.
 In particular, the Demand Study results will support decisions as to which new conservation measures to incorporate in BAWSCA's Regional Water Conservation Program.
-The results of the updated Demand Study are reflected in the FY 2019-20 BAWSCA Annual Survey.
+The results of the updated Demand Study are reflected in the FY 2020-21 BAWSCA Annual Survey.